phetsims/mean-share-and-balance/doc/implementation-notes.md

 #### Sharing Screens ( Distribute and Fair Share )

-TODO: ObservableArrays are in charge of setting the positionProperty, isActiveProperty, and fractionProperty of snacks. numberOfTableSnacksProperty and notepadModeProperty listeners are in charge of assigning snacks to the correct array, and animation.
+TODO: ObservableArrays in the Plate class are in charge of setting the positionProperty, isActiveProperty, and fractionProperty of the snacks when they are added. numberOfTableSnacksProperty and notepadModeProperty listeners are in charge of assigning snacks to the correct array, and animation.